CardinalSys/C_Chip8/README.md

-I kept the code as simple and clean was possible <br>
+I kept the code as simple and clean as possible <br>
-It pass all the test provided here: https://github.com/Timendus/chip8-test-suite <br>
+It passes all the tests provided here: https://github.com/Timendus/chip8-test-suite <br>